 Kirkjufell is the most-photographed mountain in all of Iceland and is one of the most beautiful mountains in the world.

 Kirkjufellsfoss can be found in the Snaefellsnes Peninsula of West Iceland.
 Its location makes it less visited than many of the other waterfalls in Iceland.

 Fun fact: You may recognize this landscape if you’ve ever watched Game of Thrones.
 I have not personally watched the show, but I know that Kirkjufell is known as Arrowhead Mountain on the show and is used as a landmark.

-This waterfall can be reached by an easy 0.6-mile, 15-minute walk.
-This is also a popular location to view the northern lights from.
+An easy 0.6-mile, 15-minute walk will bring you to this waterfall.
+This is also a popular location from which to view the northern lights.

 If you hope to get the iconic picture of Kirkjufellsfoss with Kirkjufell behind it, you may have to be patient and wait for the clouds to break around the mountain.